Branding, Menu & Dark Mode

 Logo

 Your logo appears in the top-left corner of the home screen header.
-Upload a WebP, PNG, or JPEG image.
+Pick one from the library or upload a PNG, JPEG or WebP image.

 Bot Avatar

-The bot avatar is the default profile picture shown for chat messages sent by your team or AI bot.
-This is a circular image — square uploads are cropped to a circle.
+The bot avatar is the default profile picture shown for chat messages sent by your team or AI agent.
+This is a circular image, so a square picture works best.

 "Powered by Yaplet" Badge

 A small badge with the Yaplet logo and text appears at the bottom of the home screen.
-On paid plans, you can toggle it off:
+Turning it off needs the Remove branding add-on, which grants the Brands.Branding right.

 Menu Tabs